There are so many ways we use and consume chocolate regularly, many of which we don't even realize.

 Because the cocoa plant is so susceptible to disease and insects, non-organic cocoa is heavily sprayed with pesticides that leach into the cocoa beans and end up in your cocoa product.

-Health benefit number #1 of quality cocoa: Avoiding the synthetic poisons.
+Health benefit number #1 of quality cocoa: Avoiding synthetic poisons.

 The type of cocoa plant also plays a role in how nutritious cocoa is.

-The common “forastero” bean, which is cultivated across Asia, Africa, and makes up 80 - 90% of the cocoa consumed in the world.
-While it is lacking in authenticity, quality and flavor, it makes up for it in practicality and cost to produce, which is why it is most commonly used in mass-produced cocoa and chocolate products.
+The familiar "forastero" bean is cultivated across Asia and Africa and makes up 80 - 90% of the cocoa consumed in the world.
+While it lacks authenticity, quality, and flavor, it makes up for its practicality and cost to produce, which is why it is most commonly used in mass-produced cocoa and chocolate products.

 The rarest form of cocoa, the criollo bean, is even more susceptible to disease, which makes them a prime candidate for pesticides.
 Of course, most criollo is so expensive to produce that you usually find it only in expensive organic chocolate products.